bitcathedrals/cf_config/README.md

 errors where the application seems to work initialy but has suble bugs the arise later due to using old versions of resources.

-## The cf_config approach
+## The cfconfig approach

-cf_config changes this by providing an API for Object Oriented construction of templates and stacks.
+cfconfig changes this by providing an API for Object Oriented construction of templates and stacks.
 Using this API it is easy to build secure stacks.

 Configuration is baked into the application by generating python configuration